 10 Winter Surfing Spots You Need to Check Out [Updated]

 Discover Surf Camps now

 If you haven’t already made plans for the winter holidays, we have some hot ideas for you to consider.
 How does watching the sunset from a palm-fringed beach while swinging in a hammock and sipping cocktails in the midst of winter sound?

-Throw in some amazing surfing sessions on some of the world’s best waves and you have yourself a recipe for an unforgettable winter getaway!
+Throw in some amazing surfing sessions on some of the world’s best waves and you have yourself a recipe for an unforgettable winter surfing holiday!

-Contrary to popular belief, winter months are a great time to go on a surfing trip!
+Contrary to popular belief, winter months are a great time to go on a budget surf trip!

 In the Northern Hemisphere, the best waves come in during winter months.
 At the same time, it’s summertime in the Southern Hemisphere!
 So check out our list of the best winter surfing spots, along with some recommendations of awesome surf camps you can join while there.

 If the long-haul trip to Indonesia, Hawaii or the Maldives seems like too much of a drag, there’s an equally excellent option closer to Europe.
 And it’s much cheaper too!

 Morocco has become the number one choice for European surfers, especially during those long and cold winter months.
 Unruly waves like Anchor Point, Killer Point, Safi, Boilers, Imsouane (The Bay) and Essaouira await experienced surfers, while the many surf camps in Taghazout and Agadir welcome beginners looking to catch their first wave, intermediates looking to progress to gree waves, as well as advanced surfers in need of some extra guidance.